7 January 2025

 inspired

-“ROM InWest is a patient investor and is of great value to our growth”
+“ROM InWest is of great value to our growth as an investor”

 With ‘smart farming’ gaining momentum globally, Amsterdam-based high-tech company Agurotech, founded in 2020 and which manufactures hardware such as...